All eyes on interest rate announcement as Ottawa's 'hesitant' home market hits lull | CBC News

 Affordability a key factor

-According to John Andrew, an independent real estate consultant and retired Queen's University business professor, one key factor in the current slowdown is affordability, and that's intrinsically tied to mortgage rates.
+According to John Andrew, an independent real estate consultant and retired Queen's University business professor, one key factor in the current slowdown is affordability intrinsically tied to mortgage rates.

 "It's harder for borrowers to qualify for mortgages, especially if they're self-employed or they have unusual work histories," Andrew said.